 "Good muscle tone, too."

-Clare's hand then slowly jumped to Melissa's sleeping face.
+Claire's hand then slowly jumped to Melissa's sleeping face.
 She brushed a few locks of black silk off of her prisoner's damp forehead before letting her fingers come to rest on the girl's cheek.
-Melissa seemed to shudder briefly under Clare's touch.
+Melissa seemed to shudder briefly under Claire's touch.
 Despite her body being fast asleep from injury and her mind aimlessly drifting anywhere but realm of reality, some part of her must have feared what was in store for her.
-A sultry grin crossed Clare's lips.
+A sultry grin crossed Claire's lips.

 "A bit on the mangy side, but she should clean up nicely."